 The Handbook can also be used by Safe Setting users (i.e. analysts, researchers).

-SECTION B is about how to implement SDC systems in an organisation, and how to manage requests for outputs.
+SECTION C provides advice to organisations about how to set up SDC systems, and how to manage requests for outputs by their users.

 FEEDBACK and FUTURE UPDATES